-You should note that failure to register or disclose a disclosable pecuniary interest as set out in Table 1, is a criminal offence under the Localism Act 2011 hospitality As a councillor:
+You should note that failure to register or disclose a disclosable pecuniary interest as set out in Table 1, is a criminal offence under the Localism Act 2011.

 Appendix B sets out the detailed provisions on registering and disclosing interests.
 If in doubt, you should always seek advice from your Monitoring Officer.